 We will make sure that we devote plenty of time for birding in the irrigated agriculture land, watching vast numbers of cranes and other birds on the rice and maize stubble fields.
 There will be flocks of thousands of Spanish Sparrow and we may stay out until dusk to watch a large roost of harriers.
 This is a good area for that sought-after species the Black-winged Kite.
 Large winter roosts of Stone Curlew will also be found during the day.
 Nearby are reservoirs supporting huge populations of wintering duck, which will be well worth visiting, not just for the spectacle itself, but also to look for rarer species too, such as overwintering Black Stork.

 At least one whole day will be spent in the amazing Monfragüe Natural Park, home to large populations of Black Vulture and Griffon Vulture.
-Resident Spanish Imperial, Bonelli's and Golden Eagles will hopefully be seen, with a good range of smaller species too such as Hawfinch, Firecrest, Rock Sparrow and Azure-winged Magpie.
+Resident Spanish Imperial, Bonelli's and Golden Eagles will hopefully be seen, with a good range of smaller species too such as Hawfinch, Firecrest, Rock Sparrow and Iberian Magpie.
 Eagle Owls will be calling at dusk and the area is particularly good for Otter.

 We will also include a visit to a wintering area for Alpine Accentor.

-Return transfer to the airport, with a stop on route (time permitting) to savour for one last moment the joy of birding in Extremadura.
+Return to the airport, with a stop on route (time permitting) to savour for one last moment the joy of birding in Extremadura.